Nikon Z50 vs Panasonic GH5

-Both the Z50 and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the Z50 does not have a direct predecessor.
+The Z50 is a recent model that features in the current product line-up of Nikon.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z50 and the Panasonic GH5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.